-• Cohort size should be as small as feasible.
+- Cohort size should be as small as feasible.
 Six feet of distance between students in these cohorts is recommended however at no time may students be seated less than 3 feet apart.
 Distance between students and staff desks, and between staff desks must be at least 6 feet.
 The maximum size of these stable cohorts is based on the number of students that can be seated within the available program space while adhering to minimum distancing requirements.
 However, cohort size may not exceed a maximum of 30 students and two supervising adults regardless of the size of the available program space.
-Note: For college admission or AP testing, 6 feet of distancing is still required between all members of the cohort.
+Note: For college admission or AP testing, the size of the test group is not limited to 30 students as long as the available testing space allows for the required physical distancing. - Note that if a cohort has not reached maximum capacity or if a child stops attending a previously full cohort,other children who are not already assigned to a cohort can be added to the group to reach maximum allowable capacity, provided all the children, once assigned remain with the same cohort at all times. - If some children are assigned to a stable cohort but only attend part-time, they must be counted as full members against the maximum allowable capacity.
+Part-time members cannot "share" their slot with other part-time students.
+Other children cannot be added in order to maintain maximum capacity at all times.

-- Note that if a cohort has not reached maximum capacity or if a child stops attending a previously full cohort, other children who are not already assigned to a cohort can be added to the group to reach maximum allowable capacity, provided all the children, once assigned remain with the same cohort at all times. - If some children are assigned to a stable cohort but only attend part-time, they must be counted as full members against the maximum allowable capacity.
-Part-time members cannot "share" their slot with otherpart-time students.
-Other children cannot be added in order to maintain maximum capacity at all times. - Aides assigned to individual children do not have to be counted among the two supervising adults.
-They and the child they are there to assist must, however, remain at least 6 feet from all others in the cohort and be counted against the absolute maximum of 30 students who can be included in a cohort. - Supervising adults may be assigned to work with two different cohorts if the two cohorts are present at school on different days of the week or different sessions during the day, for example an AM and PM session.
-Assignment to more than two cohorts is not permitted. - Deployment of substitute providers who are covering for short-term absences is allowed, but they must work with no more than 2 cohorts of children per day.
-Essentially, the substitute will adopt the assignment of the absent employee for whom they are covering and work exclusively with the same cohort(s) to which the permanent employee is assigned. - "Floaters," who cover for supervising adults during the day for employee breaks, may constitute a third supervising adult in the cohort, but may not provide coverage for more than two different cohorts during a day and should be spending limited time with any one cohort as needed to provide short-term coverage for the permanently assigned supervising adults.
+- Aides assigned to individual children do not have to be counted among the two supervising adults.
+They and the child they are there to assist must, however, remain at least 6 feet from all others in the cohort and be counted against the absolute maximum of 30 students who can be included in a cohort. - Supervising adults may be assigned to work with different cohorts. - Deployment of substitute providers who are covering for short-term absences is allowed. - "Floaters," who cover for supervising adults during the day for employee breaks, may constitute a third supervising adult in the cohort, and should be spending limited time with any one cohort as needed to provide short-term coverage for the permanently assigned supervising adults.